How does cricket scoring work?

 Example 3: Combination Scoring

-In a single over, a batter might score: one four (4 runs), two singles (2 runs), and face a wide (1 extra run).
-Total from that over: 7 runs.
+In a single over, a batter might score: one four (4 runs) and two singles (2 runs), with the bowler also conceding a wide (1 extra run).
+Total from the over: 7 runs.

 Special Rules That Impact Scoring